Food Costing in Hospitality: Calculate Costs and Maximize Profits

 List all ingredients

-Include prorated frying oil if the dish is fried.
+Include pro-rated frying oil if the dish is fried.
 It's a hidden cost that many forget.

 2

-Calculate the gross weight of each ingredient
+Calculate gross weight for each ingredient

-Weigh each ingredient as you receive it from the supplier, before any handling.
+Weigh each ingredient exactly as you receive it from the supplier, before any handling.
 This is your starting point for calculating real costs.

 3

-Determine the waste for each product
+Determine shrinkage for each product

-Typical waste: potato 15-20%, onion 10%, whole fish 40-50%, bone-in meat 25-35%, lettuce 20%.
+Typical shrinkage: potato 15-20%, onion 10%, whole fish 40-50%, meat with bone 25-35%, lettuce 20%.

 4

-Apply the price per kilogram
+Apply price per kilogram

 5

-Add up all costs
+Sum all costs

 Add the cost of each ingredient to get the total recipe cost.
 Divide by the number of portions to get the unit cost.